Skip to main content

 When starting an employee advocacy program, one of the most important parts to get right is the training.
 Providing your team with the tools they need for success is crucial for getting them on board, and increasing employee engagement.

-Most employee advocacy programs see a return on investment in the first month, and implementing a social media training plan is the best way to ensure success.
+Most employee advocacy programs see a return on investment in the first month, and we’ve found that implementing a social media training plan is the best way to ensure success.

-Here are our top tips on how to create the perfect employee advocacy training plan to get your team off to a flying start on social.
+In this post, you’ll find our top tips on how to create the perfect employee advocacy training plan.
+Drawing from our experience supporting hundreds of programs, we’re here to get your team active and effective on social 🙌

-You will learn everything from why employees need social media training to what you should include in your social media policy and guidelines.
-Let’s go!
+You’ll learn everything from why employees need social media training to what you should include in your social media policy and guidelines.

 Why Employees Need Social Media Training

 Whether your employees are digital natives or not, you’ll need to give them some social media training.
-Even if your team already use LinkedIn on a daily basis, creating a training plan is incredibly important.
+Even if they already use LinkedIn on a daily basis, creating a training plan is important for ensuring everyone is on the same page.

 • You need to get employees up-to-speed on how to use the social media platforms you’d like them to share on, and the terminology.
 There’s no point telling employees to use a branded hashtag if they don’t know what a hashtag is.

-• There’s a difference between personal and professional social media use, so you’ll need to ensure everyone knows what’s okay and what isn’t.
+• There’s a difference between personal and professional social media use, so you must ensure everyone knows what’s okay and what isn’t.

 • Social media etiquette is important.
 No one likes a spammer! 😳

 Make it exciting!
-Talk about the opportunity employee advocacy presents and where you want the initiative to go.
+Talk about the opportunity employee advocacy presents for both your company and its employees.

 Explain that employee advocacy helps with marketing, social selling, and employer branding.

-Think about all the incredible content your marketing team makes.
+Think about all of the incredible content your marketing team spends hours creating.
 They want it to be seen!

-But don’t make it all about how their social media activity benefits your company.
+But don’t make it all about how their social media activity benefits your organization.

-Let employees know how advocacy benefits them, such as the career opportunities it can bring, and how it can make their jobs easier.
+Let employees know how advocacy benefits them, e.g., career opportunities it can bring and, depending on their role, how it can make their jobs easier 👏

 1. Set Your Goals